Can Prayer Protect Me? What Judaism, Christianity, and Islam Teach

 FAQs

-Does prayer protect you from evil specifically?
+What does Islam say prayer protects you from specifically?

 0 Community answers